No knead pizza dough is a recipe you’ll save forever because it gives you great pizza dough results with a seriously minimum amount of effort!

 Prep the No Knead Pizza Dough for Use the Next Day

 Place all the dry ingredients in a bowl and mix together.
 Make a well and pour in the water.
 Stir just until everything is thoroughly mixed into a slightly sticky dough.
-Cover with cling wrap and let rise for approximately 18 hours, or until doubled in size.
+Cover with cling wrap and let rise for approximately 18 hours at room temperature, or until doubled in size.

 Find the best and easiest pizza sauce recipe here (printable recipe card below, too.)